Generalized Guarantees for Variational Inference in the Presence of Even and Elliptical Symmetry: Experimental Details

 \subsection{VI algorithm}

-For the experiment in Section~\ref{sec:experiments}, we specify targets in {\sc Stan} and fit them with ADVI \citep{Kucukelbir:2017}.
+For the experiment in \Cref{sec:experiments}, we specify targets in {\sc Stan} and fit them with ADVI \citep{Kucukelbir:2017}.
 ADVI employs a Gaussian approximation over the unconstrained scale.
 Constrained variables are automatically transformed to an unconstrained scale by {\sc Stan}.
-For example, a variable $z \in \mathbb R^+$ is replaced by $\log z \in \mathbb R$.
+For example, a variable $z \in (0, \infty)$ is replaced by $\log z \in \mathbb R$.
 In our experiments, we report estimates of the mean on the unconstrained scale, since our theoretical analysis applies to variables defined over $\mathbb R$.
 This choice allows us to test how predictive/illustrative our theory is, however practitioners may be more interested in estimates of the mean over the original scale.

 ADVI minimizes $\text{KL}(q||p)$ via stochastic optimization.
 We warm-start VI using a factorized (mean-field) approximation, then switch to a Gaussian with a full covariance matrix.
 We use a large batch size ($B\!\ge\!
 50$) to better estimate the ELBO and its gradient, and improve our chances of finding an optimal solution.
-All other tuning parameters use the default options in {\sc Stan}.
+All other tuning parameters are set to the default options in {\sc Stan}.